 3. How do I claim medical deductions?

-You must itemize your medical deductions on the Form 1040 Schedule A. Generally you should keep receipts for three years or longer in case you are audited.
+You must itemize your medical deductions on the Form Schedule A (Form 1040 or 1040-SR).
+Generally you should keep receipts for three years or longer in case you are audited.

-Maybe.
-If you pay them with after-tax dollars and your total medical expenses (including premiums) exceed 10 percent of your AGI, you can generally deduct them.
-Most group insurance plans are paid using pre-tax dollars, but check with your employer to be sure.
+Possibly, if you pay health insurance premiums with after-tax dollars and your total medical expenses (including premiums) exceed 7.5% of your AGI, you can generally deduct them.
+Most group health insurance plans are paid using pre-tax dollars, but check with your employer to be sure.
 Medicare A (if voluntarily enrolled and not covered under Social Security), Medicare B and Medicare D premiums are all generally tax deductible.
 If certain criteria is met, self-employed individuals are sometimes able to deduct their health insurance premiums, even if their expenses do not surpass the 7.5% threshold.

 5. What doesn’t qualify as a tax deduction?